ekjotkaurm/FunVFPred/README.md

 (iii) merge_aac_unirep.py - python code to merge amino acid composition (aac) and unified representation (unirep) features.

 (iv) merge_dde_unirep.py - python code to merge dipeptide deviation from expected mean (dde) and unified representation (unirep) features.

+# Data_splitting directory

+This directory contains python code that split the dataset into train, test and validation datasets - split_aac.py

+# Classifier directory

+This directory contains the python codes to classify the dataset as virulent or non-virulent proteins.

+(i) RF_aac.py - The Random Forest classifier is an ensemble learning algorithm that enhances accuracy and minimizes overfitting by combining predictions from multiple randomly constructed decision trees.

+(ii) RF_5fold_cross_validation_aac.py - Random Forest with 5-fold cross-validation divides the dataset into five parts, using four for training and one for testing in each cycle to enhance reliability.

+# FILES directory

+This directory contains all the output files generated using the codes available in the Feature_extraction, Feature_fusion, Data_splitting and Classifier directories.
+The outut files are below mentioned.

+(i) AAC.csv.gz -

+(ii) DDE.csv.gz -

+(iii) UNIREP.csv.gz -

+(iv) merged_AAC_DDE.csv.gz -

+(v) merged_AAC_DDE_UNIREP.csv.gz -

+(vi) merged_AAC_UNIREP.csv.gz -

+(vii) merged_DDE_UNIREP.csv.gz -

+(viii) test_AAC.csv.gz -

+(ix) train_AAC.csv.gz -

+(x) validation_AAC.csv.gz -